jaysalvat/vegas/README.md

 Vegas is a [jQuery](http://jquery.com)/[Zepto](http://zeptojs.com) plugin to add beautiful backgrounds and Slideshows to DOM elements.

+**Important note:*** Vegas 2 is not a drop-in replacement for version 1.x.
+It's a brand new plugin.

 #### Install

 Download the [last version](http://jaysalvat.github.io/vegas/releases/latest/vegas.zip).